-This will be the second year the Fire Department's capital projects are included in the CFP, including large fire apparatus.
-Projects identified for the years 2022 through 2027 include new or replacement fire apparatus and aid units.
+This will be the third year the Fire Department's capital projects are included in the CFP, including large fire apparatus.
+Projects identified for the years 2024 through 2029 include new or replacement fire apparatus and aid units as well as a new Fire Station.